LEARN ABOUT OXLUMO®(lumasiran)

 OXLUMO works by reducing oxalate production

-OXLUMO is the first FDA-approved prescription medication for infants, children and adults with primary hyperoxaluria type 1 (PH1).
+OXLUMO is the first approved treatment for infants, children, and adults with primary hyperoxaluria type 1 (PH1).

-OXLUMO is a prescription medicine for the treatment of PH1 to lower oxalate in urine in children and adults.
+OXLUMO is a prescription medicine for the treatment of PH1 to lower oxalate in urine and blood in children and adults.

 Image